 - Exynos 9611 phones: Samsung Galaxy M31, Samsung Galaxy A51, Samsung Galaxy M30s.

-Well, that pretty much sums up all the relevant mid-range smartphone processors for the year 2021.
-You might have noticed that we have not included Huawei's Kirin branded mid-range processors in this list.
+Well, that pretty much sums up all the relevant mid-range smartphone processors for 2023.
+You might have noticed that we have not included Huawei's Kirin-branded mid-range processors in this list.
 This is because Huawei's SoC division has been affected by the 'Trump Ban'.
 It is highly unlikely that you would see a mid-range Huawei smartphone come to you this year.
 Even if they do release phones, the experience in most non-Chinese markets would be half-baked without support for Google Play Services.

 Anyway, what do you think of this mid-range SoC hub/explainer article?
 This is a particularly important topic for me personally because I think mid-range devices are the ones that most smartphone users end up buying.